CLSherrod/clsherrod.github.io/_posts/2009-04-23-a-weekend-testimonial.md

 date: 2009-04-23
 published: true
 categories:
-- News
+  - Success & Prosperity
 tags:
   - business
+  - news
-permalink: "/a-weekend-testimonial/"
+permalink: /a-weekend-testimonial/
 ---
 I did a Prosperity Game Saturday in front of over 50 people.
 Here is a testimonial from an attendee.